 Thomas and Peterson (2018) refer to culture as knowledge structures, and Matsumoto and Juang (2004) refer to it as a dynamic system of rules needed for survival.

 Both acknowledge that we learn about culture from our ancestors.

 Both teams defined culture for national groups.

 Matsumoto and Juang’s explicit and implicit rules include values, norms, beliefs, attitudes, and behaviors.

-1.2 Cultural dimensions as comparison categories
+1.2 Cultural Dimensions as Comparison Categories